 - Is the prospective tenant open and honest about their background, lifestyle, and employment history?

 Tenant screening is a crucial process when renting your property, as it helps to protect both landlords and tenants.
-If you don’t have a lot of time on your hands or just want help making sure you land a great tenant, Drew Doheny Property Management can assist!
+If you don’t have a lot of time on your hands or just want help making sure you land a great tenant, Drew Doheny Property Management, a Richmond Hill property management, can assist!